Campaign

 • Order of the Llama

-In War time they will come to the muster with heavy to medium cavalry and a good run of infantry.
+In War time they will come to the muster with heavy to medium cavalry and a small run of infantry.
 They will balk at any battle they consider unjust or frivolous.
 The Thurian Kings will often secretly consult the Llamas before any battle to make sure they are on board as a public spat with the respected Llamas can erode public support for any campaign.

 • Order of the Raven